torontojs/blog/src/content/blog/2025/03/introduce-ai-journal-app-project.md

 ## Interested in trying it out?

 MoodScribe is currently in beta version.
-If you're interested in trying it out feel free to access to [the link](https://moodscribe.vercel.app/).
+If you're interested,feel free to check out [the link](https://moodscribe.vercel.app/).

 I look forward to hearing your feedback!